PabloHdzVizcarra/course-pluralsight-levearing-streams-for-fast-data-processing-in-java/README.md

 - For operations with little data to be processed it is better to use sequential operations.
 - For operations with big data to be processed it is better to use parallel operations.

+**Avoiding the use Reduction**<br>
+- If we have non-associative operations it is not recommended using the framework ForkJoinPool because of posible errors.

+> The provided reduction operation is used to join partial results and has to be
+> associative.

+**Parallelism is not suited for any kind of computations**<br>